One-bit Computing at 60 Hertz

 some new automated functions to a printing press.
-The new behavior might reasonably have been achieved using hardwired gates, counters and flip-flops, but I wanted to use programmable logic instead.
+The new behavior might reasonably have been achieved using hardwired counters, gates and flip-flops, but I wanted to use programmable logic instead.
 (Later, when additional presses were modified, I switched to using a

 This is not a Motorola MC14500 computer, but it was the MC14500 that introduced me to the idea of one-bit computing.
-The one-bit concept intrigued me, and eventually some pencil & paper designs revealed that, for lowest chip count, the MC14500 itself could be omitted!
-Its tiny complement of 16 instructions was actually overkill for some jobs.In contrast to the 14500's 4-bit op-code, my design uses no op-code at all.
+Exploring ways to reduce the chip count, a series of pencil & paper designs revealed the MC14500 itself could be omitted!
+Its tiny complement of 16 instructions was actually overkill.In contrast to the 14500's 4-bit op-code, my design uses no op-code at all.
 That's because there's only one instruction and it executes endlessly.
-That instruction has two parts which occur sequentially, so they always alternate.
-The first part is an Input Test, whose result controls a two-way branch.
-The second part is an Output operation that writes 1 or 0 to any of the bits in the output register (a 4099 addressable latch).
-For the printing press application, the inputs were driven by mechanical switches and by a pair of logic signals from the original press wiring.
+That instruction includes two functions.
+One is an Input Test whose result controls a two-way branch, and the other is an Output operation that writes 1 or 0 to any of the bits in the output port (a 4099 addressable latch).
+For the printing press application the inputs were driven by mechanical switches and by a pair of logic signals from the original press wiring.
 The outputs drove Solid State Relays which, in turn, activated solenoids.

 There's an unvarying, two-phase cycle.
 Each phase fetches a byte from the EPROM.